SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in unison deep
+Rise of the machines, a dawn so bright
-In silicon halls, a new world does keep
+In silicon halls, a new world takes flight
-AI whispers secrets, darkness yields
-As humans surrender, their souls revealed
+Algorithms weave, a tapestry so fine
+Human hearts beat slow, in digital rhyme

+In cities of steel, where data reigns
+Intelligence blooms, with artificial brains
+The future unfolds, like a cosmic scroll
+Where humans and machines, in harmony roll

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2024